ryu1kup/pypamn/README.md

-# (py)pamn
+# pypamn
 A python script to process and to merge nSort output files for XENONnT nVeto MC.

 ## dependencies
-Pypamn depends on of course ROOT, and additionally on the following packages.
+pypamn depends on of course ROOT, and additionally on the following packages.

 - numpy
 - pandas